Washington, DC Area

-I’ve been a big-data digital marketer for almost 20 years.
-For half those years, I saw what worked and what didn’t, but never understood why.
-Then I discovered UX research, and fell in love with observing and talking to customers 1-on-1.
-Suddenly my ideas and results improved, and that’s been a driving force behind Marketade ever since.
-I’m now lucky to be surrounded by a team of passionate researchers, designers and writers — and to help clients use UX to drive business results.
+Prior to starting Marketade, I was a big-data digital marketer and analyst.
+I saw what worked and what failed but never understood why.
+Then I discovered the power of observing and interviewing customers 1-on-1.
+Helping teams use qualitative research to innovate has been a driving force behind Marketade from our start.
+I’m now lucky to be surrounded by a team of passionate researchers and facilitators — and to help a wide range of organizations use team sport research to drive business results.

 - Bringing User Research Tools to Market Research Questions — As a marketer-turned-user-researcher, I’m continually fascinated and frustrated by something I’ve observed: market research teams get the exciting questions and game-changing projects (e.g. what do we build next?), but they lack the right tools to address them.
 UX/user research teams have better tools, but their project impact is limited to incremental improvements to existing products (e.g. how do we make this feature easier to use?).
 Companies make long-term, strategic decisions based on bad data from focus groups and surveys.
 Then they optimize those decisions based on good data from 1:1 contextual interviews and observation sessions.
 I’m excited to help change this equation.
 Many of my favorite recent projects have allowed our team to work with companies on questions like: Who is our audience?
 What customer pain point should we solve next?
 Will customers buy or use this?
 Where should we take our product over the next 3 years?